jaimieli/backboneForm/README.md

 #### Instructions ####

-1. git clone
+1. git clone this repo

-1. cd into directory
+1. cd into new project directory

 1. npm install